Anushkaa Foundation for Eliminating Clubfoot

 • Parent Counselling

-Parent and guardian counseling is essential to our approach.
-We provide detailed information about the condition, dispel myths and stigma, and emphasize the importance of treatment compliance.
-This holistic support system ensures that caregivers are well-informed and empowered throughout the treatment process.
+Counselling for parents and guardians is an integral part of our approach.
+We provide clear and detailed information about the condition, address myths and stigma, and reinforce the importance of consistent treatment.
+This holistic support system empowers caregivers with the knowledge and confidence they need to stay engaged throughout their child’s treatment journey.

 • Medical Training